 Pivot is known among MTB enthusiasts as being top-end.
 They use the very best carbon fibers throughout (unlike most brands including ones that rhyme with Fanta Blues and Betty), and are very committed to R&D. Their DW-Link suspension is highly regarded as efficient and responsive.
 They have race teams including our own Ed Masters, Matt Walker and Cole Lucas.
 So when they set out to make an eMTB, they took it seriously.
 Apparently they collaborated with Shimano on the E8000 motor design, and worked closely with Fox to dial in the suspension.
-They ended up with the lightest full-power eMTB (at just on 20kg) and had the shortest chain stays at 437mm.
+They ended up with the lightest full-power eMTB (at just on 20kg) and had the shortest chain stays on a 29er at 437mm.
 What does this mean?
 An eMTB that on paper can claim to be the best.
 Does that stack up on the trail?
 I simply had to find out.

 The configuration I rode costs around $18k, but it’s a 2018/19 build that is no longer available.
 For 2019/20 there are two builds, starting at a bargain $14,000 and topping out at $18k.
 Front fork goes up to 160mm and they come standard with 29″ wheels.
 They share a top-end carbon frame, but the cheaper one uses a Shimano E7000 motor, and as you’d expect the amount of carbon in the componentry increases as you spend more.
 The E7000 motor unit is a bit lighter so I’d expect them to weigh in similarly.

 Pivot is also almost alone in speccing a wider rear hub than others (“Super Boost” at 157mm).
 They say that this increases rear end stiffness.
 I’m not a good enough rider to truly test that nor was I able to stress it in my short test ride, but it did feel like it responded accurately.
 In fact, overall the bike felt tight and even without power was a joy to ride.